 This analysis provides a way to generate maximum learnings in a volatile situation and be most effective with the deployment of resources.
 This period offers up an opportunity to expand into new audiences as we gear up towards the calm after the storm.
 Mobile games have seen both a decrease in performance and impressive increases at the same time.
 Categories all behave uniquely and so do the sub-categories that make them up.

 Just like opportune investors, smart marketing teams will now quickly adjust their strategy to make smart investments to maximize growth in the near term whilst still positioning themselves for success in the long term.
-Learn about mobile marketing trends in 2022 here.
+Learn more about mobile marketing trends in 2022 and mobile game marketing strategies.